Bushpig: Distribution

-Distributed over a wide range, the bushpig occurs from Ethiopia and Somalia to eastern and southern DR Congo and southwards to Cape and KwaZulu-Natal Province in South Africa.
-It also occurs on Madagascar and possibly the Comoros archipelago.
-It is not known how it reached these islands, but it was probably taken there by humans, possibly after a period of domestication.
-Numerous hybrids with normal pigs have also been reported.
+Distributed over a wide range, the bushpig occurs from Ethiopia and Somalia in the north to southeastern DR Congo and southwards through the Cape and KwaZulu-Natal Provinces, South Africa, where it is largely known from the areas around Johannesburg and all along the country's southern coast.
+It is also known to inhabit Botswana, Eswatini, Kenya, Malawi, Mozambique, Tanzania, Uganda, Zambia and Zimbabwe.
+The bushpig also occurs on Madagascar, and possibly other islands in the Comoros archipelago.
+It is not known how the species reached these locations, though it was likely transported there by humans, possibly after a brief period of domestication.
+Numerous hybrids with domesticated breeds of pig have also been reported.

-The bushpig appears to have increased their range in Botswana during the late 1970s or early 1980s.
-In 1993 it was stated that it might be possible that the northern range of the swine had contracted due to sahelisation.
-It is very uncommon in Burundi.
+The bushpig appears to have increased its range in Botswana during the late 1970s or early 1980s.
+In 1993, it was speculated that the northern range of the species had shrunk due to sahelisation.
+It is uncommon in Burundi.

 Taxonomy

 For most of 20th century bushpigs were seen as a single species, Potamochoerus porcus, by almost all authors.
 In 1993 Peter Grubb, writing for the IUCN, split both the bushpig and the warthog into different species, and recognised numerous subspecies of all African hogs.
 The bushpig subspecies from West Africa (porcus), with more reddish hair, was seen as an independent species by him.
 Other authors have since continued to follow his interpretation of the bushpig.
 Because bushpigs had first been described from West Africa, this western taxon retained the name P. porcus, whereas all the other bushpig subspecies needed a new name.
-Bushpigs from the island of Madagascar had been described as a new species in 1822 by Frédéric Cuvier, P. larvatus, but were reduced to a subspecies of the bushpig when it realised they were the same as those of mainland Africa.
-As Cuvier's publication had the oldest available name for the animals, this became the new Latin name for the other bushpig subspecies.P. larvatus is very closely related to P. porcus, the bushpig from West Africa also known as 'red river hog', with which it can interbreed, although others dispute this.
+Bushpigs from the island of Madagascar had been described as a new species in 1822 by Frédéric Cuvier, P. larvatus, but were reduced to a subspecies of the bushpig when it was realised they were the same as those of mainland Africa.
+As Cuvier's publication had the oldest available name for the animals, this became the new Latin name for the other bushpig subspecies.

+P. larvatus is very closely related to P. porcus, the bushpig from West Africa also known as 'red river hog', with which it can interbreed, although others dispute this.
 It is distinguished from the western pig by having a less reddish hair colour and the hair being coarser, longer and less dense.
 Some pig populations in Uganda display physical characteristics intermediate between the two species.
 P. porcus may sometimes aggregate in larger sounders than P. larvatus.

 In the zone between the western forms and the other bushpigs, i.e. in DR Congo and South Sudan, it remained unclear which populations belonged to which species in 1993, although the IUCN now assigns them to this species.